puppetlabs-toy-chest/pdk-planning/RFCs/0001-add-puppet-dev-flag.md

 - `pdk validate --puppet-dev`

-  Validates metadata and puppet code against the Puppet source on the `master` branch on GitHub.
+  Validates metadata and puppet code against the Puppet source on the `main` branch on GitHub.

   If `--puppet-version` or `--pe-version` is specified in addition to `--puppet-dev` this will result in an invalid options error, and return a non-zero exit code.